 In the next step, we are interested in the deliverability.
 The better the deliverability, the more recipients will be able to quickly find and read an email in the mailbox.

 If the deliverability is good, many emails are stored in the recipient's main mailbox after delivery.
 On the other hand, if it is bad, many emails end up in the spam folder or another subfolder, where they are easily overlooked.

 A high deliverability depends on many factors, the following are very important:

 - Technology – Emails must be sent with mail servers that are technically flawlessly set up and in which all important identification methods such as SPF, DKIM, and DMARC are correctly implemented.

 - Reputation – every email sender has a reputation.
-Among other things, the reputation is firmly linked to the IP address of the email dispatch server.
+Among other things, the reputation is firmly linked to the IP address and the host name of the email dispatch server.
 Reputation can be actively influenced by sending legitimate emails and having a clean recipient list.

 - Content and subject – the content and subject of the email can also have a major impact on the deliverability.
 If either the content or subject is suspicious while going through the spam filter, the deliverability of the email will be poor.